nioroso-x3/SK-FPV/README.md

 ## TODO

-Finish MAVLINK HUD
+Finish some missing MAVLINK HUD elements, like WFB telemetry.

-Add google maps window.

-Add stabilization

-Add RC control using the headset controllers / movement
+Add RC control using the headset controllers / movement for the plane and mavlink gimbal.